iqz-systems/oriole/README.md

-# magento-client
+# oriole

-[WIP] A NodeJS REST client for Magento 2.
+A NodeJS REST client for Magento 2.

+This is a **Work-in-Progress**.
+It's not ready for prime time yet.